Compassionate Release Collaborative (CRC)

 How we do it:

-CRC partners with the Amistad Law Project, a West Philadelphia-based public interest law center and organizing project which provides free and low-cost legal services to individuals incarcerated in Pennsylvania.
-CRC volunteers may be asked to review potential clients’ intake information and draft memos assessing their appropriateness for compassionate release; correspond with selected clients to ensure the timely completion of necessary documents; and help draft compassionate release petitions under the supervision of Amistad.
+CRC partners with the Abolitionist Law Center (ALC), a public interest law firm and organizing project which provides free and low-cost legal services to individuals incarcerated in Pennsylvania.
+CRC volunteers may be asked to review potential clients’ intake information and draft memos assessing their appropriateness for compassionate release; correspond with selected clients to ensure the timely completion of necessary documents; and help draft compassionate release petitions under the supervision of ALC.

 How and when can I join: